The Wine Cellar Designers Group, based in Los Angeles, California, represents master wine cellar builders all over the U.S.

 Over these longer periods of time, months or probably years, wine can be damaged or even completely ruined by being stored in an environment that is too hot, too cold or worse, one that regularly fluctuates.

 Most residential homes, as well as commercial establishments, fluctuate significantly more in temperature than most people notice.
 Even basement-based wine cellars fluctuate in this way.
 Just because day-night fluctuations in a basement environment tend to be cool a lot of the time, does not make it ideal for aging wine.
 It just means that it may be a little more efficient to build a wine cellar there.
-This is true for any part of the U.S., not just Las Vegas.
+This is true for any part of the U.S., not just Los Angeles.

 Day and night time in the average home will often vary by as much as 10 or even 20 degrees Fahrenheit.
 Commercial buildings often have even more dramatic variations in temperature.
 Add to that seasonal variations due to air conditioning in the summer, and heating in the winter, plus temperatures can also vary greatly depending upon on the time of the year.